kbhedi715881/notes/README.md

 # 2024-03-08
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Therefore, focus on making your code clean, readable, and maintainable.
 Use descriptive variable names, write clear comments, structure your logic well, and favor simplicity over complexity whenever possible.
 Always consider the next developer who will interact with your code – they might be you, six months from now."

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are critical to your project' s success, you can ensure that you are making progress towards your goals.

+Second, always plan beforehand.
+When starting a new project, create a detailed plan that outlines the steps you need to take to complete it.
+Including milestones, deadlines, task breakdowns, as well as any resources or tools you may need, will ensure a smooth and efficient development process.
+Planning also helps you stay focused and avoid getting lost in the details.
+ - 30 个词
+Lastly, stay organised.
+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Organizing your files and directories logically will make it easier to find and maintain your work.
+Additionally, using code editors and IDE'S (Integrated Development Environments) can significantly improve your productivity by providing quick access to code, auto-completion, debugging tools, etc.